giorgiop94/giorgio-blog/_blog/writing/collective-renaissance.md

 behaviors towards each other (the cheaters would be easily identified and punished).
 As we started moving to large cities, we got used to living in isolation, treating most people around us as mere service-providers.
 But doing so has definitely taken a toll on our mental health (even before COVID there were talks of a “[Loneliness Epidemic](https://sitn.hms.harvard.edu/flash/2018/loneliness-an-epidemic/)“).

-The extreme isolation that COVID forced us into, helped us to open our eyes and realize the importance of community, sparking tremendous growth in online communities ([The Stoa](https://www.thestoa.ca/), [The
-Interintellect](https://interintellect.com/), [Ness Labs](https://nesslabs.com/), and many more), but also in the interest to start living in physical spaces with other like-minded people.
+The extreme isolation that COVID forced us into, helped us to open our eyes and realize the importance of community, sparking tremendous growth in online communities ([The Stoa](https://www.thestoa.ca/), [The Interintellect](https://interintellect.com/), [Ness Labs](https://nesslabs.com/), and many more), but also in the interest to start living in physical spaces with other like-minded people.
 The increased adoption of remote work is making the latter a lot easier.

 Indeed, even people not particularly invested in environmental regeneration have started to express this sentiment, an example is Nat Eliason’s movement of [Creator Towns](https://www.creatortowns.com/), which has been gaining traction among online content creators.
-Even [Balaji Srinivasan](https://twitter.com/balajis), a transhumanist, space-obsessed techno-utopian (https://tim.blog/2021/03/24/balaji-srinivasan/) the possibility of humans re-organizing in decentralized, self-organizing communities.
+Even [Balaji Srinivasan](https://twitter.com/balajis), a transhumanist, space-obsessed techno-utopian [recently discussed](https://tim.blog/2021/03/24/balaji-srinivasan/) the possibility of humans re-organizing in decentralized, self-organizing communities.

 ### Tech and Decentralization

-When hearing the term “sustainable communities”, some people may think that I’m referring to isolated groups of (https://en.wikipedia.org/wiki/Luddite) who reject technology and want to go “back to the good ol’ days”.
+When hearing the term “sustainable communities”, some people may think that I’m referring to isolated groups of [luddites](https://en.wikipedia.org/wiki/Luddite) who reject technology and want to go “back to the good ol’ days”.

 But that’s not at all what I’m talking about.
 Technology can actually be a huge catalyst to help these kinds of communities thrive.
 Indeed, there are a few well-established examples of successful ecovillages that embraced technology to favor sustainable living like [Damanhur](http://www.damanhur.org/) in Italy, and [Findhorn](https://www.ecovillagefindhorn.com/) in the UK.
 Another exciting example (although at an early stage) is the [Future Thinker’s Smart Village](https://futurethinkers.org/village/), which, among other things, is planning to incorporate an electric car-sharing program, and decentralized, renewable microgrids.